Dance, BA & Kinesiology, BS

 The BA/BS dual degree is designed for students who want to pursue an integrated approach to dance performance, choreography, and/or history and the study of human anatomy and kinesiology, specifically as applied to dance.
 In this program, students engage in an interdisciplinary curriculum of diverse dance styles and forms, learning how the body works, researching our art form’s expansive history, and defining their own voices as performers and choreographers.
 Students will create a BA Capstone Project their senior year as a synthesis of the two majors.

 The Kinesiology curriculum leads to a bachelor of science degree that will prepare students for careers in human movement-related fields and/or advanced professional or graduate study.
-The undergraduate program provides the student with a broad general education, a departmental core integral to the understanding of the diverse aspects of human movement, and a correlate area of courses specific to the student's area of concentration within Kinesiology, which in this Dual Degree Pathway, is Dance.
+The undergraduate program provides the student with a broad general education, a departmental core integral to the understanding of the diverse aspects of human movement, and content specific to the student's area of concentration within Kinesiology.
+Concentration areas include health sciences, applied exercise science, biobehavioral health science, and teacher education prek-12.

 for the dual degree of Bachelor of Arts in Dance and the Bachelor of Science in Kinesiology